Zanussi

 Possible Causes

-Protective oils burning off new elements, Packing material left inside oven, Wiring or insulation touching hot surfaces, Incorrectly routed harness near elements
+Protective oils burning off new elements, Packing material left inside the oven, Wiring or insulation touching hot surfaces, Incorrectly routed harness near elements

 How to Fix / Troubleshooting